 This is only an option if you don’t mind throwing more money down the drain while you are stuck with that timeshare for a long time, waiting for the "hot" market to do the job.

 3. Inherit the timeshare:

-Let’s face it; do you really want to pass along to your love ones a timeshare?
-Why would anyone want to be committed pay yearly maintenance fees, that result to be higher than just booking online?
+Let’s face it: do you really want to pass along to your loved ones a timeshare?
+Why would anyone want to be committed to paying yearly maintenance fees, that result in a higher price than just booking online?

 4. Just dropping it:

 This is a common practice people do when they do not want to have the obligation of paying for the balance and/or maintenance fees.

 This practice, as it might sound like an alternative, is really not since the client can rest assure that their credit rating will be affected.

 Many of our clients call us for assistance when they are already in a situation like this.

 We can still help them to cancel the timeshare contract and reinstate their credit rating, but it takes at least 6 months up to a year to clear up their credit score.